m-dml/L96sim/readme.md

 ### Notebooks
 [solvers.ipynb](./solvers.ipynb) compares 3 different numerical solvers and plots the results.
 These are similar, but not identical as L96 is a chaotic system.

-[inference.ipynb](./inference.ipynb) trains a neural network to perform Bayesian parameter inference, using the delfi package to apply the [APT](https://arxiv.org/abs/1905.07488) algorithm.
+[inference.ipynb](./inference.ipynb) trains a neural network to perform Bayesian parameter inference with the [APT](https://arxiv.org/abs/1905.07488) algorithm.
+To use it, you will have to install [delf](https://github.com/mackelab/delfi).